RigacciOrg/ambarella-h22-firmware-tools/README.md

 firmware file, updating CRC32 and MD5 checksums.

-The scripts are tested on firmwares for the **SJCAM SJ8 Pro** and the **Firefly X Lite** cameras, they can extract each section from the archive, and check the CRC32 checksums.
+The scripts are tested on firmwares for the **SJCAM SJ8 Pro** and the Hawk Eye **Firefly X Lite** cameras, they can extract each section from the archive, and check the CRC32 checksums.

 Generally the firmware sections may consist of RTOS (Real Time Operating System) images, Linux kernel images, GNU/Linux root